-TABLE 7-1 Intergovernmental Conflicts and Opportunities for Resolution Town of Leeds
+TABLE 7-1 Intergovernmental Conflicts and Opportunities for Resolution Town of Fountain Prairie

-Existing or Potential Conflict Opportunities for Resolution State ownership of lands in the Town and the effect on the local tax base.
-Petition the State to pay property taxes or fees in lieu of taxes to the Town Lack of an entity to deal with regional issues such as development pressure from Dane County.
-Work at the State and County level to require more regional coordination on land use issues.
+Existing or Potential Conflict Opportunities for Resolution Concern over annexations by the Village of Fall River and the lack of a boundary agreement.
+Petition the Village of Fall River to work with the town on boundar issues.
+Concern over the closing or railroad crossings in the Town.
+Work with the Railroad commissioner to address Town concerns.
 Concerns over incompatible land uses in one municipality negatively impacting landowners and residents in adjacent municipalities.
 Columbia County Planning and Zoning Department should work with local municipalities to modify or add land use regulations that address local concerns.
 Columbia County Planning and Zoning Department should encourage municipalities to develop, update, and properly administer local land use ordinances and programs.
 Conflicts and inconsistencies between town, village, city, and county plans and ordinances.
 Columbia County Planning and Zoning Department should work with municipalities on procedures for the review of development proposals.
 Columbia County Planning and Zoning Department should provide assistance to municipalities in the development of plans and ordinances.
 Columbia County Planning and Zoning Department should review and provide comments on drafts of local comprehensive plan and ordinances.
 Conflicts over land use and development issues in the extraterritorial jurisdictions of cities and villages.
 Columbia County Planning and Zoning Department should provide assistance with extraterritorial and boundary agreement issues.
 Concern that local control in land use issues is subject to too much intervention by Columbia County and the State.
 Ensure ample opportunity for public involvement during land use planning and ordinance development.
 Maintain and encourage communication between the Columbia County Planning and Zoning Department and local municipalities on land use issues.
 Concern that County's land use regulations are not adequate to address today's land use issues.
 Review and revise land use ordinances as necessary to address current land use issues.